hasaansworld/expense-tracker/README.md

 - Expense tracking with participant shares
 - API for creating, updating, and querying expenses

-## Database

-The project uses SQLite as the database.
-The database file will be created in the Flask instance folder when you run the application or initialization commands.

 ## Setup Instructions

 1. Clone the repository: